 II.A.3.
-Qualifications of the program director: II.A.J.
-Qualifications of the blodiani difector.

-- II.A.3.a) must include subspecialty expertise and qualifications - acceptable to the Review Committee; (Core) - II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Psychiatry and Neurology (ABPN) or by the American

-Osteopathic Board of Neurology and Psychiatry, or subspecialty qualifications that are acceptable to the Review
+Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; (Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Psychiatry and Neurology (ABPN) (note that while the Common Program Requirements deem AOA certification acceptable, certification in this subspecialty is not offered by a certifying board of the AOA) or subspecialty qualifications that are acceptable to the Review Committee; and, (Core) II.A.3.b).(1) The Review Committee accepts only ABPN certification in the subspecialty.
+(Core) II.A.3.c) must include current medical licensure and appropriate medical staff appointment; and, (Core) II.A.3.d) must include ongoing clinical activity.

-Committee; (Core)

-- II.A.3.c) must include current medical licensure and appropriate medical - staff appointment; and, (Core) - II.A.3.d) must include ongoing clinical activity.
 (Core)